Why Data Analytics Matters to Your Business

-Forbes quotes that “big data is now a driver of revenues” according to more than 60% senior decision makers that took part in Capgemini survey.
-Another curious takeaway from this research appoints that almost a half of c-levels already reorganize their operations to exploit the opportunities of data.
+Forbes quotes that “big data is now a driver of revenues” according to more than 60% of senior decision-makers that took part in the Capgemini survey.
+Another curious takeaway from this research appoints that almost a half of c-levels already reorganize their operations to exploit the opportunities of data analytics for business.

 IoT Aggregates Massive Data for Business

 In particular, at the IoT World Forum held in London this November, Sprint, Microsoft, IBM, NXP, TELENOR, DEUTSCHE TELEKOM AG, SOFTWARE AG, to name a few, have been networking and circulating from panel to panel oozing the keynote of the event:

 Today the Internet of Things allows for fast, effective and automated aggregation of massive ponds of data.
 This data, if processed properly–collected, deciphered, structured, optimized and secured, will provide businesses with immeasurable value and unlimited opportunities.

 But the biggest problems in big data remain acute for many companies.
 How to securely collect, manage and extract value from data that is continuously growing.

 Software AG shares ideas on how IoT is the new way to build ‘“pure” digital based on data and integration.
 Image Credit: Softeware AG for IoT World Forum

 Giants such as Volvo and Uber, IBM and ARM, Software AG and Bosch solve this challenge mutually through collaboration.
 Others rely on existing systems or develop new platforms for data management.